moksh-mehta/reddit-political-analysis/README.md

 with informative headers as per Reddit policy.

 Our data is formatted in both CSV and JSON format, and takes the format of a dictionary.
-The main dictionary links subreddits, by name, to a list that has a dictionary and an integer.
+The main dictionary links subreddits, by name, to lists that have dictionaries and an integers.
 The integer is the subreddit's size, and the other dictionary has adjacent subreddits as the key and a list of adjacency info as a value.
-This list has only two elements, the total karma users in the original subreddit earned posting/commenting on that one, and the total overlap in terms of users who posted/commented in both communities.
+This list has only two elements, the total karma users in the original subreddit earned posting/commenting on the new one, and the total overlap in terms of users who posted/commented in both communities.

 This is the general structure of the data:
 {"Original-sub": [{"sub1": [sub1-karma, user-overlap1],
                   "sub2": [sub2-karma, user-overlap2]},
-                  original-size]}
+                  original-size],
+...}

-This structure was used as it is the most compact way to store the necessary adjacency information, and dictionaries are easily representable in JSON format.
+This structure was used as it is the most compact way to store the necessary adjacency information, and becayse dictionaries are easily representable in JSON format.

 Because this data was scraped off Reddit and error handling was done during the scraping process there are no blank values, and all the filtering was